mechmotum/mechmotum.github.io/content/pages/guide.rst

   documentation in the container.
 - Permanently mark the item(s) and container with "TU Delft Bicycle Lab" (use a paint pen, inscribing tool, etc.)
-- As you learn the device, leave any documentation you create in the Google Drive folder or in a lab owned Git repository so that future users can learn from your work.
+- As you learn the device, leave any relevant documentation you obtain or create in the Google Drive folder so that future users can learn from your work.
+Include the manufacturer's documents as well as your personal tips and explanations on using the equipment.
+If any documentation is more appropriate for storing and tracking with version control, then add that to a lab owned Git repository.

 Training
 ========